Our 200-year calendar

 Unlucky all day, except at noon

-赤 (shaku) is from a pictograph showing a glowing underground fire and means 'red'
+赤 (shaku) originates from a pictograph showing a glowing underground fire and means 'red'

-口 (ku) shows an opening and means 'mouth'
+口 (ku) represents an opening and means 'mouth'

 Hence Shakku days cause trouble to people and creatures.
-The Rokuyo day originates from 'shakuzetsunichi' (赤舌日: red tongue day).
+The Rokuyō day's name comes from shakuzetsunichi (赤舌日: red tongue day).

 The colour red has a long wavelength and the second most visible colour in the colour spectrum.
 It therefore catches people's attention and a good choice to warn us of danger.
-God (or 'nature', if you prefer) knew this when deciding on what colour blood should be.
-(Yellow similarly has a long wavelength; a good choice for the colour of potential danger from fire.)
+God knew this when deciding on what colour blood should be.
+Yellow similarly has a long wavelength; a good choice for the colour of potential danger from fire.

-So the 'red' in Shakku can represent blood, and 'mouth' can represent speaking.
+So the 'red' in Shakku can symbolise blood, and 'mouth' can symbolise speaking, eating or verbal arguments.

-Together, these words caution tailors, carpenters, chefs, butchers, farmers, etc., who use knives and other sharp-edged implements.
+Together, these kanji caution tailors, carpenters, chefs, butchers, farmers, etc., who use knives and other sharp-edged implements.

 Fire-eaters also should take care!